 The Cleveland Foundation contributes flexible grant dollars to respond to the expressed needs of the community.
-IRC 501(c)(3) nonprofit organizations often look to the Cleveland Foundation for our leadership and financial support to help them meet needs and test new ideas for the benefit of Greater Cleveland and its citizens.
+IRS 501(c)(3) nonprofit organizations often look to the Cleveland Foundation for our leadership and financial support to help them meet needs and test new ideas for the benefit of Greater Cleveland and its citizens.